-LISTED BUILDING CONSENT APPEAL: Refurbishment (external and internal), alteration and extension of principal former Royal High School buildings (to include works to north elevation to create new door openings and works to east and west elevations to create new corridor links), demolition of former lodge, gymnasium block, demolition of 2 curtilage buildings (former classroom block and luncheon hall), demolition of existing gates, wall (in part), new service access to facilitate development of a world class hotel, at New Parliament House, 5-7 Regent Road, Edinburgh, EH7 5BL
+LISTED BUILDING CONSENT APPEAL: Refurbishment (external and internal), alteration and extension of principal former Royal High School buildings (to include works to north elevation to create new door openings and new corridor links), demolition of former lodge, gymnasium block, demolition of 2 curtilage buildings (former classroom block and luncheon hall), demolition of existing gates, wall (in part) to facilitate development of a world class hotel, at New Parliament House, 5-7 Regent Road, Edinburgh, EH7 5BL

-- 1. This letter contains Scottish Ministers' decision on the above listed building consent appeal (reference LBA-230-2076) submitted by Duddingston House Properties and Urbanist Hotels against the decision by the City of Edinburgh Council on the above-mentioned application. - 2.
-The application for listed building consent (reference 15/03990/LBC) was made to the planning authority, the City of Edinburgh Council, on 3 September 2015, and refused by the Council on 21 December 2015.
+- 1. This letter contains Scottish Ministers' decision on the above listed building consent appeal (reference LBA-230-2118) submitted by Duddingston House Properties and Urbanist Hotels against the decision by the City of Edinburgh Council on the above-mentioned application. - 2.
+The application for listed building consent (reference 17/00587/LBC) was made to the planning authority, the City of Edinburgh Council, on 13 February 2017, and refused by the Council on 7 September 2017.
 Under the Town and Country Planning (Determination of Appeals by Appointed Persons) (Prescribed Classes) (Scotland) Regulations 2010 the appeal came into a class to be determined by a person appointed by Scottish Ministers, rather than by Scottish Ministers themselves.
-In exercise of the powers under paragraph 3(1) of Schedule 4 to the Act, Scottish Ministers directed, on 23 March 2016, that they would determine the case themselves.
+In exercise of the powers under paragraph 3(1) of Schedule 4 to the Act, Scottish Ministers directed, on 17 November 2017, that they would determine the case themselves.
 The reason given for the direction was that this appeal raises issues of national importance in terms of potential impacts on the historic environment, including the Old and New Towns of Edinburgh World Heritage Site, and in relation to potential economic and tourism benefits.

-The appeal was considered by means of inquiry and hear ing sessions, which took place between 18 September and 23 October 2018 and we re conducted by (Hons) Dip Arch RIBA IHBC and MSc MRTPI, Reporters appointed by Scottish Ministers for that purpose. -
+3. The appeal was considered by means of inc quiry and hea aring sessions, v vhich took place between n 18 September and 23 October 2018 and w ere conducted b у BSc (Hons) Dip Arch RIBA IHBC and MSc MRTPI, Rep orters appointe ed by Scottish M linisters for that i purpose.

-- 4. The inquiry and hearing sessions conducted by the Reporters also related to a planning appeal (reference PPA-230-2178) for the same scheme ('Scheme 1'), and a planning permission appeal (reference PPA-230-2213) and a listed building consent appeal (reference LBA-230-2118) for a revised scheme ('Scheme 2'). - 5.
+- 4. The inquiry and hearing sessions conducted by the Reporters also related to a planning appeal (reference PPA-230-2213) for the same scheme ('Scheme 2'), and a planning permission appeal (reference PPA-230-2178) and a listed building consent appeal (reference LBA-230-2076) for a previous scheme ('Scheme 1'). - 5.
 The final reports with Reporters' recommendations were issued to Scottish Ministers on 2 June 2020.
 A copy of the Reporters' report on the listed building consent appeals ("the Report") is enclosed. - 6.
 The appellants have made a claim for an award of expenses against Edinburgh World Heritage, and the Architectural Heritage Society of Scotland has made a claim for an award of expenses against the appellants.
 These claims are the subject of separate decisions issued by Scottish Ministers.